GoogleCloudPlatform/dataproc-templates/python/notebooks/spanner/README.md

-## Jupyter Notebook Solution for migrating MySQL database to CLoud Spanner using Dataproc Templates
+## Jupyter Notebook Solution for migrating MySQL database to Cloud Spanner using Dataproc Templates

 Notebook solution utilizing dataproc templates for migrating databases from MySQL to Cloud Spanner.
 Notebook contains step by step process for migrating MySQL database to Cloud Spanner.
 The migration is done in 2 steps.
 Firstly data is exported from MySQL to GCS.
 Finally, data is read from GCS to Cloud Spanner.